 This document is fairly old now.
-I haven't been updating it since the GIMP website now has an official guide: Best way to keep up with GIMP from git.
+I haven't been updating it since the official GIMP wiki now has a page: GIMP Hacking:Building.

 Updated for Ubuntu Precise Pangolin and GIMP 2.9 as of Feb 2013.
 For earlier versions, see gimpbuild-2011 and gimpbuild-2009.

 For building GIMP 2.7 on Mac, see Tim Chen's page: Build GIMP on Mac.

 For building GIMP 2.7 on Windows, see How to build GIMP 2.7.5 using MinGW in Windows 32-bits.

 GIMP has a fair number of dependencies, which can seem intimidating the first time you try to build it.
 Although configure is usually clear about what's missing, that's not always helpful in figuring out what package you need to add on a particular distro.
 The git instructions might also be helpful to anyone who hasn't used git very much yet.

 If you want to build the latest GIMP but also keep another version, like the one from your distro, it's very important to include the --prefix argument when running autogen.sh or configure.
 Otherwise GIMP will end up installed to /usr/local/bin and all of your GIMP versions may get confused about which set of libraries applies to which binary.
 You may also want a wrapper script (see below) to set up the library paths appropriately.

 Natty has most of the dependencies, but you'll still need to get glib-2.30.2, as well as the git versions of babl and gegl.
 On Lucid or Maverick, you'll also need recent versions of the other packages like gtk, cairo and friends (see below).